zhengkang128/OpenCV_Eyes_Lips_Painter/README.md

 c.
 Transparency - Control the transparency of the input filter.
 (0 - completely opaque, 100 - completely transparent)

 d.
-Threshold - Variable to segment eye lens from eyes.
+Threshold (Eyes Only)- Variable to segment eye lens from eyes.
 Adjust this to obtain a good segmentation of the eye lens.